 THE STORY

 Lia is cash-strapped, single, and wants to have a baby.
 Her ideal sperm donor is deep-voiced, tall, and strong… the only problem is his sperm costs way more than Lia can afford.
 Feeling desperate and hopelessly alone, Lia rekindles an old flame: Drew.
 Over the course of their romantic evening together, Drew and Lia grow intimate.
 But when Drew crosses a line, Lia is forced to confront how far she’ll go to get what she really wants.
+‘Come’ tackles themes of power dynamics, desire, and the universal need for bodily autonomy with a tone that is darkly comedic, thrilling, and fresh.

 DIRECTOR’S STATEMENT

-While 'Come' is definitely not a true story, it’s a personal one for me.
-A few years ago—in my 30s and newly single—I found myself spiraling about my age and the fertility cliff I was told I was rapidly approaching after a doctor's appointment gone wrong.
+'Come' is a very personal story for me.
+A few years ago—in my 30s and newly single—I found myself spiraling about the fertility cliff I was told I was rapidly approaching after blood tests and a doctor's appointment gone wrong.
 I left the office on the verge of a panic attack.
-Suddenly an intense desire for motherhood I hadn’t known before emerged inside of me, and desperate for some semblance of control over my reproductive future, I bit the bullet and froze my eggs.
-The experience was physically, emotionally, and financially grueling—but also empowering.
-It left me fascinated by this paradox of fertility treatments, which I see reflected again and again in my friends and family.